Understanding and Scaling Collaborative Filtering Optimization from the Perspective of Matrix Rank: Expediting Collaborative Filtering Training with Stable Rank Regularization

 \subsubsection{Computational and Memory Complexity:}

-Computing $\|\mathbf{A}\|_F^2$ requires iterating over all elements within $\mathbf{A}$, thus scaling as $\mathcal{O}(nm)$. $\|\mathbf{A}\|_2^2$ requires solving for the largest eigenvalue of $(\mathbf{A}^{\top}\mathbf{A})^{\frac{1}{2}}$, which scales as $\mathcal{O}(nm^{2})$ given the number of embedding dimensions is small ($n \gg m$).
-In comparison, uniformity scales as $O(n^{2}m)$ given the need to compute all pairwise similarities between users or items.
-As the intermediary matrices must be retained for gradient computation, as seen in \cref{eq:grad_sr,eq:grad_uni}, the memory requirements follow similar scaling properties as the computation requirements.
-Thus, stable rank regularization is not only faster, but allows for training with larger datasets given a fixed memory size.
+$\|\mathbf{A}\|_F^2$ requires iterating over all elements within $\mathbf{A}$, thus scaling as $\mathcal{O}(nm)$. $\|\mathbf{A}\|_2^2$ requires solving for the largest eigenvalue of $(\mathbf{A}^{\top}\mathbf{A})^{\frac{1}{2}}$, which scales as $\mathcal{O}(nm^{2})$ given the number of embedding dimensions is small ($n \gg m$).
+In comparison, uniformity scales as $O(n^{2}m)$ given the need to compute all pairwise similarities.
+As the intermediary matrices must be retained for gradient computation, as seen in \cref{eq:grad_sr,eq:grad_uni}, the memory requirements follow similar scaling as the computation requirements.
+Thus, stable rank regularization also allows for training with larger datasets given a fixed memory size.